InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Proposed Method

+While Eq.~\ref{eq:vcf} resolves the Variance Erosion problem, it introduces a severe computational bottleneck.
+Calculating this formula requires gathering the predicted means $\mu_t^{(i)}$ and sampled states $y_{t-1}^{(i)}$ from all $N$ overlapping patches into a centralized memory space and conducting global normalization computations.
+This synchronization overhead requires extensive use of memory and prevents efficient parallelization across distributed GPUs.

+To formulate a fully parallelizable pipeline, which we name \textit{Spatially-Decoupled Variance Correction (SDVC)}, we restructure the Eq.~\ref{eq:vcf}.
+Let $W$ and $S$ represent global normalization maps with the same spatial dimensions as the final large image.
+For any pixel coordinate $p$, we pre-calculate these global maps as:

+By substituting global spatial matrices $W$ and $S$ into Eq.~\ref{eq:vcf} , we can algebraically expand and simplify the element-wise update for the global image:

+Equation \ref{eq:sdvc_final} forms the core of the SDVC pipeline.
+By moving the global normalization matrices $W$ and $S$ inside the summation, the variance-corrected fusion process becomes completely spatially decoupled.
+During inference, each GPU or computing node can independently calculate its patch's localized contribution tensor $C_t^{(i)}$:

+where $\odot$ denotes element-wise multiplication.
+Once computed, the independent tensor $C_t^{(i)}$ is asynchronously accumulated onto the global canvas.
+This eliminates the need for dense inter-node synchronization, enabling high-fidelity super-resolution of arbitrarily large sizes across a distributed computing cluster.

-This reformulation yields two critical advantages: \begin{itemize} \item \textbf{$\mathcal{O}(1)$ Memory Complexity:} The inference engine is only required to maintain the memory overhead for a single patch, independent of the target image's total resolution $(H, W)$.
-This effectively enables \textit{Infinite-Resolution} inference on consumer-grade GPUs. \item \textbf{Operator Atomicity:} Each $\Psi_k$ operation is independent.
-This allows for asynchronous inference on distributed computing clusters for different geographical tiles, which can be seamlessly merged via simple summation without post-processing. \end{itemize}
+This reformulation yields two critical architectural advantages: \begin{itemize} \item \textbf{$\mathcal{O}(1)$ Memory Complexity:} The inference engine is only required to maintain the memory overhead for a single patch, independent of the target image's total resolution $(H, W)$.
+This effectively enables super-resolving ultra-large images on standard consumer-grade GPUs. \item \textbf{Operator Atomicity:} Because the localized computation of each $C_t^{(i)}$ is mathematically independent, the inference process can be distributed asynchronously.
+Different geographical tiles can be processed by disparate nodes and seamlessly merged via simple summation, completely removing the need for post-hoc blending or multi-patch memory synchronization. \end{itemize}